RULES OF ENGAGEMENT FOR VANGELINE THEATER AND NEW YORK BUTOH INSTITUTE STUDENTS

 Can I perform what I learn in class?

-While students are free to perform with tools learned in our classes, in our Butoh lineage, there is an obligation to check in with our teachers- much like you would with other dance or theater art forms.
-Often times, students perform too early, with not enough guidance, and the performance may not always the beneficial to audiences.
+While students are free to perform with tools learned in our classes, in our Butoh lineage, we recommend checking in with our teachers - much like you would with other dance or theater art forms.

 Can I call the work I do Butoh?